barlaniado/project_data_mining/README.md

 ![](appendix/net_income.PNG)

 ## The final goal
-The goal of the project is to create a relational DB that contains all the collected data pulled from yahoo finance web-site.\
+The goal of the project is to create a relational DB that contains all the collected data pulled from yahoo finance web-site and from Yahoo Finance API.\
 The program can be used to generate a significant database, containing historical data.

 ## The motivation
 In the current times, advanced information may grant us insights regarding companies’ viability.
-By using such program, meaningful information can be extracted and stored over time, and allow us to compare different companies and research their performances.
+By using such program, meaningful information can be extracted and stored over time, and allow us to compare different companies and research their performances and their recommendations.

 ## Installation